| Course | | |

 Stepping into Supervision

-Develop insight into and build the skills that are essential to the supervisor role, using an engagement-based approach that is suited to today’s workplace.
+Develop insight and build essential skills for the supervisor role, using an engagement-based approach that is suited to today’s workplace.
 Learn how to build relationships with employees as well as set appropriate boundaries, avoid favoritism, and practice fairness and consistency.
 Explore the value of diversity and inclusion for your team and develop skills to identify and work through hidden bias that holds back your team and its individual members.
 Build skills in delegating work effectively and ensuring that expectations are conveyed and understood clearly.

 You will: